VincentYing/Fashion-pipeline/README.md

 #### Setup

-* Initially, Kafka/Spark/Cassandra was run on one 4-node cluster.
+* Initially, Kafka/Spark/Cassandra was run on one 4-node cluster
-* However, Kafka would run out of heap memory and Cassandra for that node would be unreachable.
+* However, Kafka would run out of heap memory and Cassandra for that node would be unreachable
-* This resulted in separation of the setup into two clusters, one for Kafka/Spark and one for Cassandra.
+* This resulted in separation of the setup into two clusters, one for Kafka/Spark and one for Cassandra

 <hr/>